Brightgate/product/doc/README.md

 Each document is a single HTML5 file.
 Shared content between documents is not supported in this implementation.

+Interactive and continuous integration build machines are expected to have the prerequisite packages needed for WeasyPrint.

 ## Invocations

 Invoking

-$ make docs
+$ make doc

-at the root of the source tree will cause the body content to be written to a separate HTML file, named `[filestem]-body.html`.
+at the root of the source tree will create all of the documentation products.
+These include a PDF print version, named `[filestem]-print.pdf`, and an HTML fragment containing only the body content, named `[filestem]-body.html`.
 At present these outputs are placed in `doc/`, beside their respective source files.

+$ make doc-clobber

+will remove all documentation products and intermediate files.

 ## Substitution points